 Add your name to the growing list of neighbors who oppose this project.
 Attend upcoming HOA meetings and make your voice heard.
 Contact the HOA board directly in writing to express your position.
 Share this page with fellow residents.
 If you are a Coronado Cays homeowner, your participation in community surveys and formal proceedings carries significant weight.

-Dozens of neighbors have signed in recent days.
-Every name is used confidentially to show the HOA the true scale of opposition before the April meeting.
+Over 150 neighbors have joined the movement to stop the fuselage from ruining the character and quiet enjoyment of the Cays.
+Every name is used confidentially to show the HOA the true scale of opposition.
 Takes about 30 seconds.

 Questions?
 Email savethecays@gmail.com · Share: savethecays.org